PavelOlkhovoi/Employees-poll/README.md

 poll they answer or create.
 All results are

 ## Usage
 You can clone the project, install all its dependencies and run it with 'npm start' command.
+Use an existing user for authorization.
+The username is sarahedo, the password is password123.